Patrick Buchan-Hepburn, 1st Baron Hailes: Background and education

-Career
+Political career

 Buchan-Hepburn was a personal secretary to Winston Churchill and a London County Councillor.
 Having stood unsuccessfully for election as a Member of Parliament (MP) in Wolverhampton East at the 1929 general election, he became MP for the East Toxteth division of Liverpool following a by-election in February 1931.
-In 1939, he was appointed a Parliamentary Whip for the Conservative Party and a Lord of the Treasury.
-During World War II, he served in the military.
+In November 1939, he was appointed a Parliamentary Whip for the Conservative Party and a Lord of the Treasury.
+In July 1940, almost a year into the Second World War, he received an emergency commission as a second lieutenant into the Royal Artillery.

 Returning to politics in 1945, Buchan-Hepburn became Deputy Whip and then, in 1948, Chief Whip.
 He was elected MP for the newly created Beckenham constituency in Kent after his East Toxteth constituency was abolished by boundary changes before the 1950 general election.
 From 1951 to 1955, he was Government Chief Whip and Parliamentary Secretary to the Treasury.
 In 1957, he was raised to the peerage as Baron Hailes of Prestonkirk in the County of East Lothian.
 Lord Hailes was appointed a Knight Grand Cross of the Order of the British Empire in September 1957.

 When, in 1958, the West Indies Federation was formed in response to complaints against British colonialism in the Caribbean, Lord Hailes was appointed the Federation's first Governor-General and relocated to Port of Spain on the island of Trinidad.
-Four years later, the new state was dissolved and he returned to England, where he served as Chairman of the Historic Buildings Council (a predecessor of English Heritage, formally known as the Historic Buildings and Monuments Commission for England).
+Four years later, the new state was dissolved and he returned to the United Kingdom, where he served as Chairman of the Historic Buildings Council (a predecessor of English Heritage, formally known as the Historic Buildings and Monuments Commission for England).

-In the 1962 Birthday Honours Lord Hailes was appointed a Companion of Honour.
+In the 1962 Birthday Honours Lord Hailes was appointed a Member of the Order of the Companions of Honour.